hhg7/defiant/README.md

 -debug	Turn on debugging mode.
 This slows down the execution significantly, but can help diagnose problems if they arise.
 This option does not accept any arguments.

 -E	print statistics for every CpN.
 This option does not take an argument.
 This slows Defiant down significantly.
+This file will start with "nucleotide" and is used as input for the "regions_of_interest" program roi.c.

 -f	make EPS figures for each DMR.
 Warning: requires R installation.
 This option does not take an argument, and will slow defiant's execution.